Vanille-N/website/data/typ2html/_src/index.typ

 === Static global

-You can import a pre-written CSS as such:
+You can import a pre-written CSS that dictates the style of headers and the color palette that you see in this document as such:
 #excerpt.incl(common, "style")
 #excerpt.incl("_assets/global.css", "main", lang: "css")

-This dictates the style of headers and the color palette that you see in this document.
+(see #link("meta.html#_assets/global.css")[`global.css`] if you're curious where the colors are defined)

 === On-the-fly global